Dengyuemed/dengyuemed.github.io/_posts/2026-03-03-global-pharma-supply-chain-risk.md

 For procurement departments, **uncertainty itself is risk**.

 Compared with one-time low pricing, predictable delivery outcomes carry far greater long-term value.

+This shift is especially evident in procurement models for innovative oncology products such as
+[Donafenib Tosylate](/oncology/2026/03/04/donafenib-liver-thyroid-cancer/), where supply interruption can directly impact treatment continuity.

 This is why partners now proactively ask: